 Portrait Lighting: Conclusion

-If you want to take great portraits with your iPhone 8 Plus or iPhone X, Portrait mode together with Portrait Lighting will help you get there.
+If you want to take great portrait photos, Portrait mode together with Portrait Lighting will help you get there.
 They’re not a perfect match in every situation, but by following a few tips, you can take some truly outstanding pictures.

 Remember to watch the space between you and your subject.
 When you’re at an acceptable distance, a yellow on-screen prompt will let you know.
 Keep your subject as simple as possible.
 Try to avoid a lot of movement on either side of the camera when you’re taking pictures.